 Capitol Hill Tour

 Your students’ trip to Washington, D.C. would not be complete without a tour of our legislative and judicial branches.
 You’ll make a stop at the Library of Congress, see the magnificent Capitol and Supreme Court Buildings, explore the breathtaking Jefferson Building and browse the marvelous living exhibits of the U.S. Botanic Garden/Conservatory.

 Supreme Court Tour

 Shhhh!
 Very important work is underway as you visit the magnificent Supreme Court building – home of the highest court in the nation!
-Guests are encouraged to take advantage of a fascinating variety of educational programs including 30 minute Courtroom Lectures, a visitors’ film, and court-related exhibitions.
-When court is in session – October and April - guests may elect to sit in on oral arguments.
+Guests are encouraged to take advantage of a fascinating variety of educational programs including 30-minute Courtroom Lectures, a visitors’ film, and court-related exhibitions.
+When the court is in session – October, and April - guests may elect to sit in on oral arguments.
 Even if you don’t enter the building, its incredibly grand architecture will sufficiently impress.